shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 ### Instructions:
 Your task involves exploring the NCBI database to gather specific information:

-1. Check the research paper ["Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis"](https://peerj.com/articles/10778/) .
+1. Review the research paper ["Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis"](https://peerj.com/articles/10778/) .
 Your goal is to identify the associated BioProject ID within the paper.
     * Hint: BioProject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) in the "Data Availability" section of the paper.
 2. Answer the following queries regarding the BioProject, and keep a record of your findings:
     a.
 What is the URL for this specific BioProject?